How to Fix “SSL Handshake Failed” or “Cloudflare 525” Error?

 Step 5: Now Click on the SSL Server Test link.

-Step 6: Type the Website domain name you were trying to visit and showed the SSL handshake failed error.
+Step 6: Type the Website domain name you were trying to visit and show the SSL handshake failed error.
 Followed by clicking on the submit button.

 Step 7: Scroll down to see a complete list of Cipher suits the server supports.